rajivsam/kmds_recipes/recipes/machine_learning/feature_engineering/feature_engg_sba_7a_chargeoffs.md

 2. The goal of this workflow is to develop a clean and concise data representation for learning.
 Therefore, all observations are going to _DataRepresentationObservations_.
 3. Feature engineering rationale and decisions are logged.
 4. Outlier information is logged.
+5. Gold quality (_pure level_) identification criteria, its application and its result - importantly, the change in class imbalance that results is logged.
+6. The fact that learning is performed only on loans that are not gold quality is logged.
-5. Weight of Evidence encoding is applied encode the cleaned data, this is logged.
+7. Weight of Evidence encoding is applied encode the cleaned data, this is logged.
 Please see the notebook for details of the implementation.